Updating the operating system

 • Operating systems are very large files.
 Be cautious of data charges.
 Sending over a direct serial or USB connection is recommended, when possible.

 CR6-WIFI and CR6-RF4xx data logger models have WIFI and RF daughter cards, respectively.
 These daughter cards have their own operating systems (.iobj file), which are separate from the main data logger operating system (.obj file).
+You can see the OS versions in the Deployment | Datalogger tab in the Device Configuration Utility.
+The main operating system version is listed first, followed by the daughter-card OS version:

 The OS download executable (e.g., CR6_OS_X.X.X.exe) can be downloaded from the Campbell Scientific Web site: https://www.campbellsci.com/downloads/operating-systems-datalogger .
 The executable includes the main OS and any daughter-card OS files.
 When the executable is run, it stores all current CR6 operating systems in the C:\Campbellsci\Lib\OperatingSystems folder.
 For example: